SteveHodge/assistantdm/readme.txt

 ---=== ARCHITECTURE ===---

 Property - a value that can be overridden. can be a non-numeric value e.g. race. notifies changes.
-Statistic - a numeric value that can receive Modifiers. notifies changes. can also represent a collection of statistics (e.g. all skills, or attacks collectively).
+Statistic - a numeric Property that can receive Modifiers. notifies changes. can also represent a collection of statistics (e.g. all skills, or attacks collectively).
 Modifier - an adjustment to a Statistic.
 Modifiers have a type and Statistics follow the 3.5 rules of stacking.

 FeatureDefinition - base class for templates that generate Features.
 Allows simple fixed effects to be defined.